 Bison (also referred to as buffalo) is touted as a healthy source of protein.
 It is leaner than beef with less saturated fat and cholesterol and has more beneficial fatty acids.
-Because of its lean quality, it is best when cooked quickly over a high heat; for tougher cuts, a low and slow method is best.
+Due to its lean quality, it is best when cooked quickly over high heat; for tougher cuts, a low and slow method is best.

 01 of 06